Reserve Bank Of India

 (b) These directions shall come into effect on the day it is placed on the official website of the Reserve Bank of India.

-The provisions of these Directions shall apply to every Scheduled commercial bank (excluding RRBs), licensed to operate in India by Reserve Bank of India.
+The provisions of these Directions shall apply to every Scheduled commercial bank (excluding RRBs), Small Finance Banks and Local Area Banks, licensed to operate in India by Reserve Bank of India.
 These directions shall not be applicable to operations of foreign branches of Indian banks.

 (a) In these Directions, unless the context otherwise requires, the terms herein shall bear the meanings assigned to them below —